OtherRealms/Shot-Manager-Guide/index.rst

 The main interface is found in the Properties panel under the Output tab.

 * **Enable**.
-The first tick box will toggle the affect of Shot Manager on you scene.
+The first tick box will toggle the affect of Shot Manager on your scene.
 Un-tick if you need to turn off its influence, particularly if rendering alternative frame ranges or View Layers.
 * **Root Folder** will be the starting directory for shots.
 * **Use Suffix** Add the shot's suffix to the shot's filepath.

 1. **Add new** , adds a new shot to your list.
 2. **Duplicate** , Duplicate active shot.
-3. **Join** , Combine two shot including frame ranges and options for viewlayer, rules and whether on not to delete the target.
+3. **Join** , Combine two shots including frame ranges and options for view layer, rules and whether or not to delete the target.
 4. **Split** , Divide a shot, creating a duplicate at the given frame.
 5. **Alias** , Make a new alias shot.
-6. **Move Shot to index** Move thre active shot to another index for fast reordering.
+6. **Move Shot to index** Move the active shot to another index for fast reordering.

 * **Main/List** Select the shot type.
 Main is for general editing and not bound to shot data however some shot properties are inherited from the Main if not set.
 To activate a shot simply select it in the list.
 Shot names are appended onto this path in subfolders.
 * **Index**, An alternative way of defining the active shot.
-* **Queue All/None Toggle** to add all shots to output/render queue.
+* **Queue All/None Toggle** , add all shots to the output/render queue.
 * **Invert Queue Toggle** Invert the enabled shots.

 * **Enable/Queue Shot** The Tick Box on the Left of your shot name will add it to the output/render queue.
 * Arrows Up and Down will sort your shots, but ultimately have no affect on your project.
 * **Camera Select** Select the camera if it has been defined in its properties.
 * **Colour Set** Assign a colour tag to the shot for filtering.
 * Click 'X' to delete the shot.

 Filtering and Colour Sets
 -------------------------
 Shots can be filtered from the list by keyword or by colour set.
 Filtering does not affect the render queue and is only for visibility,sequence playback and scrubbing.

-Colour sets can be assigned to each shot withing the list panel and filtered in the dropdown below the list (properties panel) or above in the quick panel.
+Colour sets can be assigned to each shot within the list panel and filtered in the dropdown below the list (properties panel) or above in the quick panel.
 They will also determine the strip colour in the Shot Overlay.

 Still Mode
 ----------
 Found in first shot creation popup and Settings tab.

 For rendering single frames and works with batch renderers.
 It uses an alternative frame to the normal start and end parameters.
 Will output from all available output nodes.